The Perl Foundation is looking at giving some grants ranging from $500 to *$2000* in August 2012.

 * We can afford it (please, respect the limits or your proposal should be rejected immediately).

-On August 1st, proposals will be made available publicly (on this blog) for public discussion, as it happened in the previous round.
-So, please make it clear in your proposal if it should not be public.
+Proposals will be made available publicly (on this blog) for public discussion, as was done in the previous rounds.
+If your proposal should not be made public,

 please make this clear in your proposal and provide a reason.